eeditiones/jinks/profiles/jinntap/doc/README.md

 ### Connectors

 Some elements link to external systems, like GND, Airtable or Anton.
 Jinn-tap uses the pb-authority-lookup element to link to these elements.
-Configure this in the schema.json.
+Configure this in the schema file (`tei-schema.json` / `jats-schema.json`).

 #### Example